Hugo Future Imperfect Slim

 Center for Turbulence Research, Department of Mechanical Engineering, Stanford University, CA

-• Postdoctoral Fellow [Aug 2021 - Ongoing]
+• Postdoctoral Fellow [Aug 2021 - Aug 2024]

 Project supervisors: Prof. Ali Mani